bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-3-5">2.3.5 Chapter</h3>

-When you play a movie in DVD or Blu-Ray format, a menu appears on the screen: play a movie, choose subtitles, etc. Usually there is also a "chapters" menu that allows you to quickly access a part of the movie.
-With videos on the Web, one can also indicate the chapter breakdown, using WebVTT files and a <track> element/tag.
+<p>When you play a movie in DVD or Blu-Ray format, a menu appears on the screen: play a movie, choose subtitles, etc. Usually there is also a "chapters" menu that allows you to quickly access a part of the movie.
+With videos on the Web, one can also indicate the chapter breakdown, using WebVTT files and a &lt;track&gt; element/tag.

 Adding chapters is very similar to adding subtitles/captions.
-Look at *line 5* in the code below, where we use an extra <track> element with a kind="chapters" attribute.
+Look at <i>line 5</i> in the code below, where we use an extra &lt;track&gt; element with a kind="chapters" attribute.</p>

 ```
 1.  <video poster="webvtt_talk.png" style="width:100%" preload="metadata">
 2.      <source src="webvtt_talk.webm">